-If your car is totaled or stolen, the most collision or comprehensive coverage will pay is the value of your vehicle.
-You can check the current value of your car at NADAguides.com.
+If your car is totaled or stolen, the most collision or comprehensive coverage will pay is the value of your vehicle minus your deductible amount.
+You can estimate the current value of your vehicle at car-value sites such as NADAguides.com.

-In some cases the amount you owe on a car loan or lease is more than the value of your vehicle.
-If you want insurance that will pay off the balance of your loan or lease, consider gap insurance.
+In some cases the amount you owe on a car loan or lease is more than the insurance check you could get for your totaled or stolen vehicle.
+If you want insurance that will pay off the balance of your loan or lease in those cases, consider gap insurance.

 Collision and comprehensive are optional, meaning you're not required to purchase them by state law.
 If you're leasing or financing your car, your leasor or bank may require you to carry collision and comprehensive insurance.
 But even if you're not required to have collision and comprehensive insurance, a good rule of thumb is to ask yourself if you can afford to pay out-of-pocket to repair your vehicle or buy a new one if your vehicle is totaled.